XamarinUniversity/build2018-labs/lab1/README.md

 ```

 6. The `CreatedDate` will display an (obnoxiously) long date format by default since it's a `DateTime` object.
 One cool trick you can use in Xamarin.Forms data binding is to provide a format string that's used when the object's `ToString()` is called.
 This is done through the `StringFormat` property on the binding.
-Use `'{0:g}'` for the `CreatedDate` so we get a "General" date/time string as shown below.
+Use `'{0:g}'` for the `CreatedDate` so the app displays a "General" date/time string.
+The code is shown below for convenience.

 ```xml
 <Label Text="{Binding CreatedDate, StringFormat='Created: {0:g}'}" TextColor="Gray" HorizontalTextAlignment="End" />